t-affeldt/minetest_movement_overhaul/README.md

 - 3rd person camera follows lazily instead of centering on player

 ### CMO Dodge
-- double-tap on any direction key to initiate dodge
+- double-tap on any direction key to initiate dodge (unless sneaking)
 - costs stamina and can only be performed if sufficient stamina is left
 - dodge moves player into specified direction quickly
 - short time of being invulnerable and unpointable